PassKit/passkit-c-sharp-quickstart/README.md

     You should now have a client.pfx file.
 Create a `certs` folder in the root of the project and copy this file there e.g. `certs/client.pfx`

 3. Edit the `Quickstarts/Constants.cs` file to set your region (For Europe, use pub1 and for US, use pub2).
 If you wish to use the Flights quickstart, you will also need to have uploaded an Apple Pass Certificate to your account and supply the PassTypeId (e.g. `pass.com.passkit.quickstart`).
-If you want to receive welcom emails for coupons, loyalty and event tickets, then provide a valid email address.
+If you want to receive welcome emails for coupons, loyalty, and event tickets, provide a valid email address.

 4. In the root poriject directory run `dotnet restore` to download any missing dependencies, followed by `dotnet build` to compile the project.